Skip to content

 1. Cut Fabric into a 5×5 inch square (I just eyeballed it).

 2. Fill a bowl with Rice and 30-40 drops of essential oils.
-You can also mix in lavender buds as well (or just use lavender buds).
+You can also mix in lavender buds and herbs as well (or just use lavender buds).

 3. Fill the center of your fabric square with a few spoonfuls of rice.

 4. Gather up the sides of the fabric square, and secure with a ribbon, jute twine or a rubber band.
+You are essentially making a little pouches.
 Make sure it’s secured tight!

 5. Keep your sachet in a drawer, closet or bathroom.
 Give it a good squeeze when you want to release more scent.